 concerns, pastoral issues, and the essential link between sacraments and the struggle for a just world.

 ST 775 Theology of Marriage 2 credits

 Biblical, systematic, and historical study of marriage as a sacrament.
 Attention will be given to the nature of marriage and to recognition of it as a sacrament, sexuality in marriage, ecumenical and interfaith marriages, marriage and baptized non-believers, theological and pastoral issues regarding divorce and remarriage, and the theology of the family.

 ST 780 Liberation Theology 2 credits

 and Asian theologies of liberation.
-Criticisms of liberation theology and
+Criticisms of liberation theology and responses from liberation theologians.

 ST 811 The Personalism of Pope John Paul II 2 credits